Home Insurance Claim Lawsuits: Were You Underpaid?

 The worst part is that policyholders won’t even realize that they are losing money because many insurance companies’ estimate of loss paperwork will include both labor and materials on the same line.
 These line items are often marked “R&R,” which stands for repair and replace, making it impossible to determine what costs are actually being depreciated.

-Attorneys began looking into this matter after a handful of lawsuits were filed accusing insurance companies of taking advantage of their customers.
-In one lawsuit filed in Minnesota, State Farm was accused of illegally depreciating labor costs – which, unlike materials, don’t go down in value over time.
+Several lawsuits have already been filed accusing insurance companies of taking advantage of their customers.
+In one lawsuit filed in Texas, Allstate was accused of illegally depreciating labor costs – which, unlike materials, don’t go down in value over time.

 How a Class Action Lawsuit Can Help

-It is believed that these insurance companies are not acting in accordance with state law or following the contract terms they set with policyholders.
-If attorneys working with ClassAction.org can speak to enough homeowners who had their insurance claims approved, they may be able to file one or more class action lawsuits.
-Through a lawsuit, homeowners may be able to recover the difference between what they were paid and what they should have been paid, as well as help ensure the company is honest in future dealings with its customers.
+Through a lawsuit, homeowners may be able to recover the difference between what they were paid and what they should have been paid, as well as help ensure their insurer is honest in future dealings with its customers.

 Before commenting, please review our comment policy.